-Councillor Rhiannon Spear represents Greater Pollok on Glasgow City Council and is a law student at the University of Glasgow.
+Councillor Rhiannon Spear represents Greater Pollok on Glasgow City Council and is an elected member of National Council.

 On her own personal experience in politics, Rhiannon said: “My experience of being a young woman in politics is the very reason why I will continue to campaign for change.
 My experiences of sexism has been frequent and at times severe.
 No party is immune but within the SNP I have found a space that allows my voice to be heard and allows me to encourage more young women to let their voices be heard, long may that continue.”

 Councillor Christina Cannon represents Springburn/Robroyston on Glasgow City Council and is Convener of SNP Students.

 On the centenary of women’s suffrage, Christina said: “Celebrating 100 years of women getting the vote is a fitting time to reflect on how far we have come in the fight for equality but also how far we have to go.
 With on-going issues like everyday sexism and pay inequality we must stand up to challenge this culture that creates so much gender inequality.
 An increased number of women in politics is a great start, but we are not a statistic, we are here to stand up for women’s rights.”